-In operant conditioning, there’s positive reinforcement.
+Operant conditioning was a term coined by B.F.
+Skinner and his peers, and In operant conditioning, there’s positive and negative reinforcement.
 Positive reinforcement is when we give something or add something.
-If I carry out a desired behaviour and I then get a hug from someone I like as a reward, it qualifies as positive reinforcement.
+If I carry out a desired behaviour and I then get a hug from someone (who I like) as a reward, it qualifies as positive reinforcement.
 Negative reinforcement is a little more difficult to understand; many think it is when something negative is applied (think a shin-kick, a punch or likewise) but it is not.
-Weirdly, physical insults are actually both positive reinforcement, i.e., something is being applied.
-It is also punishment).
+Weirdly, physical insults are actually both positive reinforcement, i.e., something is being applied, but also punishment).
 Negative reinforcement is when something is taken away from you, and it can be both good (you did your job well so you didn’t get yelled at by the boss) and bad (you didn’t do your homework, so your parents withheld your allowance).
 Both punishment, positive and negative reinforcement is used in emotional (or psychological) manipulation.

 The scope of areas in which emotional manipulation is used is huge, It is also very difficult to write about in a coherent manner.
 I can’t possibly cover it all, so I’ll focus on emotional manipulation in (possible) romantic relationships.

 Note also that I may not be the first person you should listen to in terms of relationships and how to maintain them.
-I am currently separated/divorcing from my husband of 15 years (he is the coolest guy and we’re the best of friends though, it just didn’t work out.
-You can see him here.
-He’s incredibly talented).
-I have also only had a total of two proper relationships throughout my whole life, so y’know, I don’t have a great deal of experience.
+I am currently separated/divorcing from my husband of 15 years.
+I have also only had a total of three proper relationships throughout my whole life, so y’know, I don’t have a great deal of experience.
 Further, I have no experience whatsoever in writing about (romantic) relationships (it has just never been my thing).
 Anyway, I’ll give it a go, because if there is something I do know a little about, it is deception/deceit.